Forty Hands Cafe Coffee Brunch Singapore

-I was impressed with Forty Hands Cafe.
+I am impressed with Forty Hands Cafe.
 Despite its (ulu) location within a shop house in the Tiong Bahru area, the cafe has been doing very well since its opening.

-However, I thought that brunch was only average.
+However, I felt that the food was average.
 They are always crowded, though, especially for weekend brunch.
-Also, I didn’t fancy the narrow layout of the cafe.
-Though so, 40 Hands Cafe is still a nice cafe in Singapore for simple chill-out sessions with your friends over a cuppa.
+Also, I didn’t fancy the narrow layout of the place.
+Having said that, 40 Hands Cafe is still one of the nicer cafes in Singapore.

 They have a few sandwiches (prices ranging from $8-$10) on the menu, but hey, breakfast food is all about eggs!
 The egg items like the Eggs Benedict, Baked Eggs and Big Breakfast are priced below $20.